 Alone in the wilderness he is left to confront the mistakes of a life that has brought him to this point.
 Following his performance as Willy Loman in Arthur Miller’s great 20th century American tragedy Death of a Salesman, Antony Sher returns to play King Lear, one of the greatest parts written by Shakespeare.
 The production is directed by Artistic Director Gregory Doran.

-Following a run at the Royal Shakespeare Theatre, King Lear will transfer to London's Barbican for a limited season from 10 November - 23 December 2016.
+Following a run at the Royal Shakespeare Theatre, King Lear is playing at London's Barbican for a limited season until 23 December 2016.